 The program is 36 weeks long and consists of eight modules.
-The first seven modules are 80 hours each and are conducted in a classroom and laboratory environment on campus.
 Tests and/or quizzes are administered weekly during each didactic module; however, there is no final examination for the program.
 The eighth module is spent in an externship consisting of 250 hours of on-the-job training at an approved extern employment site in the community.
 A diploma will be awarded upon graduation.